Rahul-14507/SleepSync/README.md

 1. Push your code to GitHub
 2. Import the repository in Vercel
-3. Deploy with default settings
+3. Deploy with default settings (no build command or output directory needed)

-No environment variables or database setup required!

 ## 📝 License

 MIT License - feel free to use this project for learning or personal use.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ---